Jump to: Why is Gold so Valuable? | Why Gold is so Valuable Today | Why Gold's Valuable Future is Sound

 Why Gold's Valuable Future is Sound

+Pure gold (24-karat) is molecularly permanent.
 It cannot get destroyed by fire.
-It does not corrode, rust, nor tarnish.
+It does not corrode, rust, or tarnish.

-Scientists and astronomers now speculate that gold (and other precious metals) gets formed in the rare case of neutron star collisions and star supernovas.
-We cannot make it in volume and mining it is costly which underlies its enduring value to come.
+Science theorists and astronomers now speculate that gold (and other precious metals) gets formed in the rare case of neutron star collisions and star supernovas who have ventured into the Solar System as asteroids and collided with earth billions of years ago, descending to the planet's core.
+We cannot make it in volume and mining is costly.
+Yet, demand for this valuable metal is ever ongoing.
+Almost half of the world's gold production gets turned into jewelry. which underlies its enduring value to come.

 Gold is so fungible it can be broken down into nano-particles.
-Although rare for most industrial gold uses are recycled and recovered, there are some gold applications which cause some gold to be thrown out, unrecovered by human beings.
+Although rare, most industrial gold uses are recycled and recovered.
+Still, some applications cause some gold to be thrown out, unrecovered by human beings.

-The high ninety percentile all the gold ever mined by humankind is currently still in our possession.
-Nation states have owned and stored gold bullion for thousands of years, well before even the invention of fiat currencies themselves.
+In the high ninety percentile, all the gold ever mined by humankind is currently still in our possession.
+Nation-states have owned and stored gold bullion for thousands of years, well before even the invention of fiat currencies themselves.

-Given that we are living in a world with record debt levels globally, we can expect that gold bullion over time will preserve its value versus other less proven asset classes.
+Given that we are living in a world with record debt levels globally, we can expect that gold bullion over the long term will preserve its value versus other less proven asset classes.

 To learn more about the fundamental reasons for gold investing in the 21st Century, check out our free bullion investing guide.

 Thanks for visiting us here at SD Bullion.
 If you liked this content, share it with your friends so they can enjoy it too.
 Also, check out our Facebook page or YouTube channel for more interesting facts like this one.